Metering procedures, guidelines and processes

 - Minimum delivery method for the requested metering data.

-Meter Installation Malfunction Exemption procedure
+Metering Installation Malfunction Exemption procedure

 This procedure sets out the process for seeking an exemption from AEMO under clause 7.8.10 of the National Electricity Rules.